The Pet Custody Mediation Course for Divorce Professionals

 The South African Association of Mediators (SAAM) was privileged to have Karis Nafte presenting a 5-hour training course on mediating pet custody disputes to our members.
 Karis gave the attendees valuable and sensible pointers for mediating pet custody disputes.
 I didn't realise that there was so much to learn.
 Karis also shared with us very useful intake questions lists for respectively cats and dogs and model memorandums of understanding for shared and full custody scenarios.
 As the SAAM Exco member for Training, I would like to thank Karis for such a comprehensive and insightful training course which has equipped the attendees to navigate sensitive situations and facilitate fair resolutions in the best interests of pets and their owners.

-The pet custody course is designed for mediators, collaborative divorce professionals and lawyers who want to learn best practice for pet custody.
+The pet custody mediation course is for mediators, collaborative divorce professionals and lawyers who want to learn best practice for pet custody.

 Here’s a peek at the course content: